 I wrote up a big post on how it works a bit over a year ago, based on spending some hands-on time with the system out on the roads near me.

-There’s essentially two big reasons athletes thus far tend to like it:
+There are essentially two big reasons athletes thus far tend to like it:

 B) It reduces cheating.
 All the evidence thus far from pros is that they are largely racing to the lights.
-Meaning, they’re looking at the lights and staying as close to that edge as possible.
+Meaning they’re looking at the lights and staying as close to that edge as possible.
 Thus, some of the ‘probably more like 8 meters right now’ drafting that was going on, isn’t as prevalent anymore.

 At the moment however, the system isn’t automatically flagging penalties for athletes.
-That still requires an official be present and see it with their eyes.
+That still requires an official to be present and see it with their eyes.
 The system is capable of doing so, but nobody at this point wants to cross that policy line.
 Though, it does sound like the reporting is still happening, in terms of being able to know which athletes seem to be pushing the boundaries more frequently than others.
 That knowledge can be given to officials to more closely monitor those athletes.

 In any case, at this juncture, with plenty of pro races having already happened, none of this is really debatable anymore.
-We’re past the point where a few years ago people had lots of doubt about the technology, or how athletes (at least pro level athletes) would like it.
+We’re past the point where a few years ago people had lots of doubt about the technology, or how athletes (at least pro-level athletes) would like it.
 Everyone seems to like it.

 Age Group Introduction: